-ADOT is a member of the AZ Unified Certification Program (AZUCP).
-Only DBE firms that are certified by the AZUCP are eligible for credit on ADOT projects.
+The Department is a member of the AZ Unified Certification Program (AZUCP).
+Only DBE firms that are certified by the AZUCP are eligible for credit on Department projects.
 A list of DBE firms certified by AZUCP is available on the internet at http://utracs.azdot.gov/Home/.
 The list will indicate contact information and specialty for each DBE firm, and may be sorted in a variety of ways.
-However, ADOT does not guarantee the accuracy and/or completeness of this information, nor does ADOT represent that any licenses or registrations are appropriate for the work to be done.
+However, the Department does not guarantee the accuracy and/or completeness of this information, nor does the Department represent that any licenses or registrations are appropriate for the work to be done.